 All of these areas have high rates of violent crime and property crime in relation to the number of Nashville residents living there.
 There isn’t much for visitors to do in those areas anyway, so they aren’t hard to avoid.

 For help picking the perfect Nashville neighborhood for your visit, read our guide about where to stay in Nashville.
+You can also just follow my Nashville weekend itinerary for an easy way to plan the perfect trip.

 Covid-19 Safety in Nashville

 Like much of the world, Covid-19 continues to be a concern in Nashville.
 Requirements and restrictions continue to fluctuate as Nashville moves through different waves.
-As of early 2022, Tennessee is currently undergoing a wave of the Omicron variant.

 The following widget automatically updates daily with the latest key covid-related metrics for Davidson County: